ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/E3 BGROL2.md

 #### Arguments

 -   **const UByte** *B*: Bank to retrieve *A*, or zero if *A* is specified as a literal.
 -   **const UByte** *A*: The ID of the background area to roll, as specified in the background's sprite.

 #### Description

-Similar to [BGROL][], except the roll runs backwards through layers, rather than forwards.
+Similar to [BGROL](E2 BGROL.md), except the roll runs backwards through layers, rather than forwards.
 Rolling backwards past layer 0 for the area specified results in no background being shown.

-  [BGROL]: E2%20BGROL.md "wikilink"